fdschneider/jekyll-lablog/README.md

 ## Set-up

+You can clone this repository

+    git clone git@github.com:fdschneider/jekyll-lablog.git

-You can clone this repository to your computer and use `jekyll serve` to run it locally.
+and use `jekyll serve` to run it locally.
 It will be available in your browser under the URL `localhost:4000`.

 ## Use